 You have one page to sell yourself and your experiences to the résumé reviewer, so be mindful that any content on your résumé should directly relate to the job you are applying for.
 Include your contact information, education, coursework, and LinkedIn URL.
 Highlighting relevant professional experiences that briefly describe your responsibilities and achievements is essential.

-At the end of your résumé, include extracurriculars, applicable skills, and special interests.
+At the end of your résumé, include extracurriculars, applicable skills, language skills, and special interests.
 We are always interested in applicants who are active in their communities and have taken on leadership roles.

 Your résumé should be neat, well-organized, and maintain consistency.
 Keep your résumé black and white and – unless you have significant work experience – one page.
 The interviewer should be able to easily find critical information like your education, professional experiences, and skills.
 Remember to have a trusted friend proofread it for you before you submit it.